-In a Knowledge Lab Panel Discussion taking place on 21 November 2019 invited Cluster members to debate racism in German academia.
+In a Knowledge Lab Panel Discussion taking place on 21 November 2019 Cluster members were invited to debate racism in German academia.
 The group also defined means to an ethical conduct within African Studies in general and the Cluster's Research Environment in particular.

-By Susan Arndt, Principal Inverstigator, Africa Multiple Cluster of Excellence, University of Bayreuth
+By Susan Arndt, Principal Investigator, Africa Multiple Cluster of Excellence, University of Bayreuth

 On 21 November 2019, the Africa Multiple Cluster of Excellence invited its members to a Knowledge Lab Panel Discussion on Racism and the New Right in German university contexts.The session was opened by a presentation on racism which posited that German academia is political, power-coded and positioned.
 The presenters engaged in defining racism as a longlasting and omnipresent system of power that underscores white supremacist ideologies and agendas.

 In a second step, Western humanism and its humanities were featured as potent actors in the invention of “human races” and the implementation of (scientific) racism.
 German Enlightenment philosopher Immanuel Kant’s introduction of the concept of ‘race’ into German academia in order to legitimate slavery and colonialism, has since stuck, becoming thus instrumental in legitimizing hierarchies and discrimination.
 This has also affected knowledge production methodologies and practices while building and reinforcing both conceptual and institutional walls.